 Daniel E. Thiery, Ph.D.

-Latin, German, French and English [American, Canadian and British!]
+Latin, German, French and English (American, Canadian and British!)

 Reviews of Polluting the Sacred

-"Als Beitrag zur weiterhin kontroversen Disziplinierungsdebatte kann die Studie aber mit Gewinn gelesen warden." - Beat Kumin (Univ. of Coventry), Historische Zeitschrift
+"Als Beitrag zur weiterhin kontroversen Disziplinierungsdebatte kann die Studie aber mit Gewinn gelesen warden." - Beat Kumin (University of Coventry), Historische Zeitschrift